top of page

 ❤️ Love at the Heart of Care

+At its simplest, care is an expression of love.
 When we talk about love here, we don’t mean romance.
 We mean the broader love that makes us human:

 • Love expressed as friendship and support.